INTO-University-Partnerships/dnn/README.md

 # Vagrant .NET

 * Based on [this repo](https://github.com/kwilson/vagrant-octopus)
-* A Vagrant environment which provisions .NET on a Windows guest
+* A Vagrant environment which provisions .NET on a Windows guest and allows DNN 7.4.2 to be installed
 * Vagrant 1.9.1 (or possibly later) is required
+* The requirements for DNN 7.4.2 are [here](http://www.dnnsoftware.com/platform/start/install#2047)

 ## Vagrant Remote desktop